oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```
 Tells us that any thing with label app.kubernetes.io/name (or /component of /instance) matching kubernetes-dashboard and label release matching kubernetes-dashboard will be part of the service

-  7. Get the list of pods providing the dashboard service by name:
+  7. Get the list of pods providing the dashboard service by name (the service just goes by it's name, no random identifiers added to it)

   -  `kubectl get pod -n kube-system --selector=app.kubernetes.io/name=kubernetes-dashboard`